ZhentaoGuo/zhentaoguo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey, I am Tongkun Guan (官同坤).
-I’m a first-year PhD student of computer science at Shanghai Jiao Tong University, China, supervised by Dr. Xiaokang Yang and Dr. Wei Shen.
+I’m a second-year PhD student of computer science at Shanghai Jiao Tong University, China, supervised by Dr. Xiaokang Yang and Dr. Wei Shen.
 My Email: gtk0615@sjtu.edu.cn.

 Recently, I am interested in these areas:
 - End-to-end Text Spotting